miketz/fennel-mode/README.md

 * Running multiple REPLs is easier, and different buffers can be linked to different REPLs.
 * Synchronous and Asynchronous API.
-* Support for Eldoc and Xref.
+* Support for Eldoc and Xref without eglot/fennel-ls.
 * Configurable dynamic font-locking of globals and macros
 * Project integration via `project.el` or `projectile`.